Vera-beep/minimalist-portfolio/projects/about.md

 vera daffner is a graphic designer and illustrator based in augsburg/germany.

+currently curious and learning all about UX an UI design, looking for input, inspiration and jobs.

-currently open for collaborative projects, freelancing or just teaming up for fun.
+open for collaborative projects, freelancing or just teaming up for fun.